jeromeetienne/threex.webar/slides/README.md

 # Notes on how to write slides
-- pure web augemented Reality
+- pure web augmented Reality
 - pro/con of the augmented Reality on the web
   - less cpu efficient when running
   - easier/faster to code for web-developper